Select up to 12 credits

 - Produce various forms of social media content and submit for posting

-WRIT 5320 - Advanced Writing with Technologies
+WRIT 5320 - Advanced Writing with Technologies (3 credits)

 This course focuses on developing advanced writing techniques for mobile and web-based technologies.
 Students in this course will examine in-depth the theories and approaches to writing within such digital environments and networks while at the same time investigate technologies as rhetorical objects.
 This course will prepare students to answer a variety of design problems related to technological contexts.